METASHONGKONG/ESP8266-Lua-NEW/2. Lua/README.md

-##Step (How to use):
+## GET STARTED: Connect your NodeOne to the router
 1. Firstly, use your computer or smart phone to connect the wifi emitted from NodeOne.
-In this example,
-Wifi: Metas138927, password: 12345678
+In this example, Wifi: Metas138927, password: 12345678
-2. Secondly, Type 192.168.4.1 in your browser.
-Afterwards, input the required wifi and password.
-3. Finally, the NodeOne will connect the WIFI and the IP address will appear.

-####Note:
+2. In your browser, type "http://192.168.4.1/wifi/METASHONGKONG/12345678" where METASHONGKONG is your router ssid and 12345678 is the password.

+#### Note:
-1. If the WIFI cannot be connected successfully after 30s, it will be changed to “Direct control” mode.
+1. If the WIFI cannot be connected successfully after 25s, it will be changed to “Direct control” mode.

-2. If you want to reset the WIFI, snap the press switch (pressed) into input port A0 and turn on NodeOne.

 Direct control mode: The NodeOne act as an router, use your mobile phone to connect the NodeOne and control it directly.

+## Reset wifi:
+After open the NodeOne in the first 5 second, press the flash button on 8266.

+## 1. How to play with NodeOne (Direct control - PC connect the wifi from NodeOne):
+1. Go to the SNAP "http://snap.metas-services.com/snap/snap.html"
+2. Connect your pc/smartphone to your NodeOne.
+(E.g. Wifi: Metas138927, password: 12345678)
+3. Go to Robotic tab, find the one block you want to use(IP is 192.168.4.1).

+## 2. How to play with NodeOne (Both PC and NodeOne connect to the same router):
+1. Go to the SNAP "http://snap.metas-services.com/snap/snap.html"
+2. Connect your pc/smartphone to your NodeOne.
+(E.g. Wifi: Metas138927, password: 12345678)
+3. Go to Robotic tab, find the one block you want to use (IP is 192.168.4.1).

-###1.
-General API
+### 1. General API
 These APIs are general API that can control all function of the NodeOne.
 However, these APIs are for more advanced user.
 For details, please refer to http://www.funmetas.com.hk/nodeone/